Academic year

 An academic year, or school year, is a period that schools, colleges and universities use to measure the duration of studies for a given educational level.
 Academic years are often divided into academic terms.
 Students attend classes and do relevant exams and homework during this time, which comprises school days (days when there is education) and school holidays (when there is a break from education).
 The duration of school days, holidays and school year varies across the world.
 The days in the school year depend on the state or country.
-For example, in Maryland, USA, there are 180 days in a school year, but in Minnesota, USA there are 165 days in the year.
+For example, in most of the US states, there are 180 days in a school year, but in the US state of Minnesota there are 165 days in the year.

 Terminology

 School days

 A "school day" is a day when school is open.
 Governments often legislate on the total number of school days in a year for government funded (i.e., not private) schools.

 School holidays

 School holidays (also referred to as vacations, breaks, and recess) are periods during which schools are closed or no classes or other mandatory activities are held.
 The dates and periods of school holidays vary considerably throughout the world, and there is usually some variation even within the same jurisdiction.
 The holidays given below apply to primary and secondary education.
 Teaching sessions (terms or semesters) in tertiary education are usually longer.